 The trails of the High Sierra are now the responsibility of the National Park Service and the Forest Service.
-The work to be done each year on maintenance is most important.
+The work to be done each year or maintenance is most important.
 Both services have always lacked sufficient funds, earmarked in their budgets for trail maintenance, to do the job of keeping the trails decently passable.
 The Sierra Club wishes to cooperate with the services by making efforts to have the needed funds made available, and by reporting where it finds trail repairs to be most necessary.
-Individuals who travel on the trails can help in this effort by noting where trails are washed out, blocked by fallen trees, or otherwise badly in need of repair, while out on their summer trips, and on their return reporting the information to the Sierra Club.
-The club can then consolidate the reports received and convey the information gathered to the Forest Service and the National Park Service for their attention.
+Individual members of the Sierra Club can help in this effort by noting where trails are washed out, blocked by fallen trees, or otherwise badly in need of repair, while out on their summer trips, and on their return report the information to the chairman of the High Sierra Trails Committee.
+The leaders of the various outings should make such a report.
+The Trails Committee can then screen and consolidate the reports received and convey the information gathered to the Forest Service and the National park Service for their attention.